PEXANE2/azure-docs.tr-tr/articles/iot-edge/tutorial-java-module.md

 2. Alanları Azure kapsayıcı kayıt defterinizden kopyaladığınız **kullanıcı adı** ve **parola** değerleriyle güncelleştirin.
 3. Bu dosyayı kaydedin.

-### <a name="select-your-target-architecture"></a>Hedef mimarinizi seçin
+### <a name="select-your-target-architecture"></a>Select your target architecture

-Şu anda Visual Studio Code Linux AMD64 ve Linux ARM32v7 cihazları için Java modülleri geliştirebilir.
-Kapsayıcı oluşturulup her mimari türü için farklı çalıştığından, her çözümle hedeflediğiniz mimariyi seçmeniz gerekir.
-Linux AMD64 varsayılandır.
+Currently, Visual Studio Code can develop Java modules for Linux AMD64 and Linux ARM32v7 devices.
+You need to select which architecture you're targeting with each solution, because the container is built and run differently for each architecture type.
+The default is Linux AMD64.

-1. Komut paletini açın ve **Azure IoT Edge arayın: Edge çözümü**için varsayılan hedef platformunu ayarlayın veya pencerenin altındaki yan çubukta kısayol simgesini seçin.
+1. Open the command palette and search for **Azure IoT Edge: Set Default Target Platform for Edge Solution**, or select the shortcut icon in the side bar at the bottom of the window.

-2. Komut paletinde, seçenekler listesinden hedef mimariyi seçin.
-Bu öğreticide, IoT Edge cihaz olarak bir Ubuntu sanal makinesi kullanıyoruz, bu nedenle varsayılan **AMD64**'yi tutacağız.
+2. In the command palette, select the target architecture from the list of options.
+For this tutorial, we're using an Ubuntu virtual machine as the IoT Edge device, so will keep the default **amd64**.

 ### <a name="update-the-module-with-custom-code"></a>Modülü özel kodla güncelleştirme